Medically reviewed by Mr Hyder Ridha, Consultant Plastic, Reconstructive & Aesthetic Surgeon

 This procedure is performed under a general anaesthetic, so no pain will be felt during the procedure.
 Normally, some pain is felt for 2 to 3 days after surgery but is easily managed with simple pain medication.

-Does breast reduction leave scars?
+Does a mammoplasty leave scars?

 As with all surgery, there will be scars at the sites of the incisions.
 However, these are placed in discrete areas, such as the inframammary fold or the peri areolar margin, to minimise their visibility.